Co housing development 'Cohaus' planned in Grey Lynn at Fairley Lodge site

 Several university researchers have found links between loneliness and depression, high blood pressure and dementia - and a 2010 study showed social isolation had similar effects on people's health to smoking 15 cigarettes or drinking six units of alcohol per day.

-AUT Professor of Sociology Charles Crothers said housing in Auckland was quite homogenous.
+AUT Professor of Sociology Charles Crothers said housing in Auckland was quite homogeneous.

 Where he lived in Point Chevalier old villas were often knocked down to make way for more modern but still detached "big bloody monstrosities" which did nothing to help with affordability or supply.